uhs-robert/oasis.nvim/README.md

   light_style = "dawn",                 -- Style to use when vim.o.background is "light"
-  style = nil,                          -- Optional: Set a single style to disable auto-switching (e.g., "lagoon", "desert") use_legacy_comments = false,          -- Uses the legacy comment color from desert.vim for the "desert" style only (a bright sky blue) themed_syntax = false,   -- Use theme primary color for statements/keywords (dark themes only)
+  style = nil,                          -- Optional: Set a single style to disable auto-switching (e.g., "lagoon", "desert") use_legacy_comments = false,          -- Uses the legacy comment color from desert.vim for the "desert" style only (a bright sky blue) themed_syntax = true,    -- Use theme primary color for statements/keywords - set to false for classic yellow syntax (dark themes only)

   -- Text styling - disable individual styles if you like styles = {